 How much water does a soaker hose use per hour?
 That’s also a difficult question, although a common one.
 Again, it depends on the soaker hose.
 If you’re using a narrow soaker hose, it will use less water overall.
-Larger diameter hose takes more water to fill, and ends up using more.
+A larger diameter hose takes more water to fill and ends up using more.

 You can do a water test by taking an empty can or small plastic tub and burying it in the soil under your soaker hose.
 Turn on the hose, and time how long it takes to fill the bottom of the container 1″ deep.
 That’s how long your soaker hose should be run over an average week.

 In the summertime, you’ll need to water more often as hot weather will cause evaporation.
 You might need as much as 2″ per week.
 If you mulch overtop your soaker hose, you’ll have less moisture loss than you would without the mulch, and that will help you save more water.

 Soaker hose timer settings vary from manufacturer to manufacturer, and realistically, a high-quality hose timer from any company may be of benefit to you.
 If you’re planning on going on a vacation for a week, you don’t want your garden to lack water while you’re away!

 I personally only opt to use a timer when I’m going to be away.
 I’ve turned watering into a game now.
 If I turn on the watering system, I know I then have 30 minutes to pull as many weeds as I can, or to do other gardening tasks.
 But my system requires one short burst of time.